voschezang/coding-handbook/management-principles.md

 > Good management is situational

 Management *an sich* is a theoretical domain.
-In the real world, all there exists is management of a *subject*.
-For example: management of people or a project.
-The *subject* can be seen as a system.
-The purpose of a manager is to ensure that the system achieves it purpose - now as well as in the future.
-Hence, rather than merely [doing work](https://twitter.com/reinh/status/1565487105907703808) - i.e. planning or executing plans - it involves facilitation and orchestration.
-As a consequence, the performance of a manager is interconnected with the performance of a system.
+In the real world, one would encounter management of a *subject*.
+For example: management of a project or a department.

+This *subject* can be framed as a [theoretical system](systems-management.md).
+The purpose of a manager is to ensure that the system achieves it purpose - both now and in the future.
+A prerequisite for this is ensuring the quality and availability of the system's resources.
+The performance of a manager is interconnected with the performance of a system.

+At minimum, management involves alignment, facilitation and orchestration.
+Depending on the scale of the subject, a manager may also contribute in secondary tasks such as planning, execution and coaching.
+Hence the role of a manager may extend from facilitator to director.

 Management consists of **balances**.
 For example: